Janesh7/CPP_DSA/14. OOPs Concept/readme.md

 - static functions doesnt have *this keyword* as this is a pointer to current object.
 - STATIC FUNCTIONS CAN ACCESS ONLY THE STATIC MEMBERS
 - **Therefore it cant access the noraml data members of the class**

+Refer readme of lec 2 for important concept of OOPs